graycoreio/github-actions-magento2/fix-magento-install/README.md

 # Fix Magento

-A Github Action that fixes Magento before `composer install`
+A Github Action that fixes Magento before `composer install`.

+> You probably only need this action if you're working on a Magento extension.
+However, if you're working on a Magento store and your CI pipeline breaks, this is probably a good first place to look for corrective measures to take.

 ## Inputs